Information updated November 2019

 The Mayer Community Center is available to rent for events such as weddings and anniversaries.
 Call the city office for booking and more information.

 Xcel Energy covers the entire community with the exception of the Hidden Creek Development, beginning with the Third Addition.
 McLeod Coop Power Association covers this area.

 Citizens Communications (Frontier): 800-921-8101

 Jaguar Communications 507-214-1000

 The fire department has been offering its services to the citizens of Mayer and the surrounding area for more than a century.
 Meeting the first and third Monday of every month, the fire department is always on hand to respond to emergency situations.

-Current officers are Fire Chief Rod Maetzold, Assistant Chief Bob Carlson, Secretary Anna Boote, Captain/Training Officers Adam and Andy Maetzold, and Captains Dennis Clark and Josh McIntosh.
+Current officers are Fire Chief Rod Maetzold, Chief 2 Andy Maetzold, Captain/Training Officers Adam Maetzold and Dennis Clark, and Captains Zach Stifter and Josh McIntosh.

 The fire department hosts spring and fall fish frys, makes annual visits to the schools, and hosts events outlining fire prevention.